 Specifically, for term loans which contain a repayment on demand clause which can be exercised at the bank's sole discretion, the maturity analysis shows the cash outflow based on agreed scheduled repayments set out in the loan agreements.
 The amounts include interest payments computed using contractual rates.
-As a result, these amounts are greater than the amounts disclosed in the maturity analysis set out in note 28.
+As a result, these amounts are greater than the amounts disclosed in the maturity analysis set out in note 27.
 Taking into account the Group's financial position, the directors do not consider that it is probable that the bank will exercise its discretion to demand immediate repayment.
 The directors believe that such term loans will be repaid in accordance with the scheduled repayment dates set out in the loan agreements.
 If the lenders were to invoke their unconditional rights to call the loans, the full amounts of the loans, together with interests, will be repayable immediately.
 The maturity analysis for obligations under finance leases is prepared based on the scheduled repayment dates.

-The maturity profile of financial liabilities as at 31 December 2018 and 2017, based on the contractual undiscounted payments, is as follows:
+The maturity profile of financial liabilities as at 31 December 2019 and 2018, based on the contractual undiscounted payments, is as follows:

-2018

-1 than 1 Tatal
+2019

 Less than 1 year Over 1 year Total

 HK\$'000 HK\$'000 HK\$'000

+Lease liabilities 10,247 9,423 19,670

+Interest-bearing bank and other borrowings 200,994 56,714 257,708

+Trade and bills payables 232,331 232,331

+Financial liabilities included in other payables and accruals 2,035 - 2,035

+Less than 1 year Over 1 year Total

+HK\$'000 HK\$'000 HK\$'000

 Interest-bearing bank and other borrowings 336,560 66,997 403,557

 Trade and bills payables 246,440 246,440

 Financial liabilities included in other payables and accruals 2,079 - 2,079

 585,079 66,997 652,076

-2017

-Less than 1 year Over 1 year Total

-HK\$'000 HK\$'000 HK\$'000

-502.555 4 727 052 2 222 500

-Interest-bearing bank and other borrowings 582,555 1,737,953 2,320,508

-Trade and bills payables 211,889 211,889

-Financial liabilities included in other payables and accruals 40,528 40,528

-834,972 1,737,953 2,572,925

-37. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (Continued) Capital management
+36. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (Continued) Capital management

-As at 31 December 2018, the Group had net debts (being total bank and other borrowings excluding trade debts and net of cash and cash equivalents) of approximately HK\$330.8 million.
-The total equity was approximately HK\$579.8 million.
-The gearing ratio as at 31 December 2018 was approximately 57.1%.
-For the year ended 31 December 2017, the gearing ratio for the continuing operations (excluding borrowings of the investment properties business segment) was approximately 30.2%.
+As at 31 December 2019, the Group had net debts (being total bank and other borrowings excluding trade debts and net of cash and cash equivalents) of approximately HK\$191.4 million.
+The total equity was approximately HK\$329.1 million.
+The gearing ratio as at 31 December 2019 was approximately 58.2%.
+For the year ended 31 December 2018, the gearing ratio for the continuing operations (excluding borrowings of the investment properties business segment) was approximately 57.1%.

-The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to shareholders through the maintaining appropriate debt and equity balance.
+The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to shareholders through maintaining the appropriate debt and equity balance.
 The directors of the Company review the capital structure of the Group on a regular basis.
-As part of this review, the directors consider the cost of capital and the risks associates with each class of capital.
-Based on recommendations of the directors, the Group will balance its overall capital structure through various alternatives including the payment of dividends, new share issues and share buy-backs as well as the issue of new debts or the redemption of existing debts.
+As part of this review, the directors consider the cost of capital and the risks associated with each class of capital.
+Based on recommendations of the directors, the Group will balance its overall capital structure through various alternatives including the payment of dividends, new share issues and share buybacks as well as the issue of new debts or the redemption of existing debts.

-38. NOTE TO THE CONSOLIDATED STATEMENT OF CASH FLOWS Changes in liabilities arising from financing activities
+37. NOTES TO THE CONSOLIDATED STATEMENT OF CASH FLOWS

+(a) Changes in liabilities arising from financing activities